zhangchl007/MCW-App-modernization/HOL/Hands-on lab unguided - App modernization.md

 7.  **Launch PowerShell** from the start menu.
 You will run a command to remove the spaces from the Thumbprint value you copied on the previous step.
 You will also execute a command to generate a new Guid value.

-8. From the PowerShell command prompt, **paste your certificate's thumbprint between double quotes**, executing the following command (replacing the thumbprint value with your own):\
+8. From the PowerShell command prompt, **paste your certificate's thumbprint between double quotes** and execute the following command (replacing the thumbprint value with your own):\
     \"a1 b6 9e 7a be 27 fe 21 fa c7 21 f5 40 72 9f c1 f5 8c dc 4e\" -replace \" \"

 9.  **Copy the output value**, which is your thumbprint with the spaces removed